Layered intrusion

-A layered intrusion is a large sill-like body of igneous rock which exhibits vertical layering or differences in composition and texture.
+A layered intrusion is a large sill-like body of igneous rock which exhibits horizontal layering or differences in composition and texture.
 These intrusions can be many kilometres in area covering from around 100 km2 to over 50000 km2 and several hundred metres to over 1 km in thickness.
 While most layered intrusions are Archean to Proterozoic in age (for example, the Paleoproterozoic Bushveld complex), they may be any age such as the Cenozoic Skaergaard intrusion of east Greenland or the Rum layered intrusion in Scotland.
 Although most are ultramafic to mafic in composition, the Ilimaussaq intrusive complex of Greenland is an alkalic intrusion.

 Layered intrusions are typically found in ancient cratons and are rare but worldwide in distribution.
 The intrusive complexes exhibit evidence of fractional crystallization and crystal segregation by settling or floating of minerals from a melt.

 Ideally, the stratigraphic sequence of an ultramafic-mafic intrusive complex consists of ultramafic peridotites and pyroxenites with associated chromitite layers toward the base with more mafic norites, gabbros and anorthosites in the upper layers.
 Some include diorite, and granophyre near the top of the bodies.
 Orebodies of Nickel-Copper-Platinum group elements (Ni-Cu-PGE), chromite, magnetite, and ilmenite are often associated with base metal Sulfide mineral assemblages within these rare intrusions.
 Often overlooked is that economically significant Ni-Cu-PGE deposits can occur in the country rock spatially associated with the layered intrusion.